junxit/us-congress-bills-111/metadata.md

 - 2009-05-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 59, 1 Present (Roll no. 235). (text: CR H5260-5264)
 - 2009-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 59, 1 Present (Roll no. 235).(text: CR H5260-5264)
 - 2009-05-06 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-05-14 — Amendment SA 1128 agreed to in Senate by Unanimous Consent.
+- 2009-05-14 — Amendment SA 1128 proposed by Senator Reid for Senator McConnell. (consideration: CR S5495; text: CR S5495) To modify the provision relating to the issuance of subpoenas.
+- 2009-05-14 — Resolving differences -- Senate actions: Senate concurred in House amendment with an amendment (SA 1128) by Unanimous Consent.(consideration: CR S5494-5495)
+- 2009-05-14 — Resolving differences -- Senate actions: Senate concurred in the House amendment to the title by Unanimous Consent.
+- 2009-05-14 — Senate amendment agreed to: Amendment SA 1128 agreed to in Senate by Unanimous Consent.
+- 2009-05-14 — Senate amendment proposed (on the floor): Amendment SA 1128 proposed by Senator Reid for Senator McConnell.(consideration: CR S5495; text: CR S5495)
+- 2009-05-14 — Senate amendment submitted
+- 2009-05-14 — Senate concurred in House amendment with an amendment (SA 1128) by Unanimous Consent. (consideration: CR S5494-5495)
+- 2009-05-14 — Senate concurred in the House amendment to the title by Unanimous Consent.